UPHL-BioNGS/Cecret/README.md

 ## Why is bcftools set to 'false' by default?

 There's nothing wrong with the bcftools process, and the vcf created by bcftools is rather handy for additional analyses.
 The `'staphb/bcftools:latest'` container is really popular, and has issues downloading during high traffic times.
-I don't have the time to handle issues of users not understanding why the container did not download. /Sorry
+The maintainers of this repository don't have the time to handle issues of users not understanding why the container did not download. /Sorry

-If you want to get the output from bcftools, set `params.bcftools = true`
+To to get the vcf of variants from bcftools, set `params.bcftools_variants = true`

 ## What is the difference between `params.amplicon_bed` and `params.primer_bed`?